 A system which encourages providers to compete for the same clients, displaces existing and others provision and by funding one outcome, discourages the collaboration and coordination it was trying to achieve in the first place.

 Many clients are wrestling with this duplication and spend most of their limited time and resources trying to understand what’s going on and coordinate provision.

 This leaves little or no time for teams to think, plan and work strategically.
 Inevitably conversations always end up focusing on trying to fit programmes into funding rather than finding funding to fit the need.

 Enabling clients to be brave and to be clear about what they want to achieve first and then look at how to fund it is a big challenge, but important to get right.
 We tell clients to think outcomes first and funding second.

 A compelling and evidenced strategy for action, with clear outcomes will more likely get funding, and probably from the least expected sources.

-Embedding a ‘Think Work’ mindset
+Embedding a ‘Think Work’ mindset in councils

 Councils are focusing on strategies to manage and reduce demand on their services, but often give little thought about how employment and skills can make a difference.
 Health and social care is a prime example of how employment and skills can help by coordinating a local workforce development offer to address skills and staff shortages and reduce costs of care.